-The Student Life and Leadership Office, which houses the Associated Student Government, Student Programming Board and the Student Ambassador program, provides opportunities for leadership, cooperative planning and development of social, cultural and physical fitness interests.
+The Student Life and Leadership Office houses the Student Leadership Council (SLC) and the Student Ambassador program.
+SLC provides opportunities for leadership, cooperative planning and development of social, cultural and athletic interests.

-This office also maintains the Student Union, which includes the Hot Shot Coffee House, comfortable chairs and a TV.
+The office also maintains the Student Union, which includes the Hot Shot Coffee House that provides comfortable chairs and a TV.

-Becoming involved with clubs and organizations can enhance your college experience.
-Currently active clubs include those for individuals interested in animal science, computer technology, drama, horticulture, racing performance, music and religious affiliations.
+Becoming involved with clubs and co-curricular programs can enhance your college experience.
+Some examples of these clubs and co-curricular programs include livestock judging, computer technology, performing arts, vocal music, horticulture, gay-straight alliance, engineering and active minds.
 Student activities, organizations and intramural sports are open to all students.
+Check with the Student Life and Leadership office for a complete list.